-Czech National Agency for International Education
+Czech National Agency for International Education and Research

 We are a publicly-funded organisation falling under the competence of the Ministry of Education, Youth and Sports.
 Our main objective is to facilitate international cooperation in education and to encourage as many different individuals and institutions as possible to become involved in international activities.
 We provide information, consultancy and analytical services to all target groups active in education.
 Our main partners are schools and other educational institutions, non-profit organisations and companies, local government bodies, and individuals – generally students, teachers, people from the management of all types of schools, youth workers, adult educators, and other professionals in the field.